-Did you know that more food is landfilled in the U.S. than any material?
+Did you know that more food is sent to the landfill in the U.S. than any other single material?

 Here are some practical ways to reduce food waste in your restaurant.

 Without conducting a waste audit, there is no way of truly knowing how much your restaurant is tossing out as a result of your current operations and what your potential cost savings are.